robmoore-i/suffix-tree-construction/README.md

 The library's developer interface consists of a few different objects.
 I developed this interface by using the small `app` project as an example.

+To index a directory, developers create a `Directory` object and an indexer of their choice.
+The indexer types are `SyncIndexer` and `AsyncIndexer`.

+Let's assume from now on that they have chosen to use the `AsyncIndexer`.

+When a developer wants to perform indexing, they pass the `Directory` to the `AsyncIndexer` via the `buildIndexAsync` method.
+In order to get feedback about the progress of indexing, and pick up the result when it's done, they also pass in an Observer, called `AsyncIndexingProgressListener`, which is notified by the `AsyncIndexer` about two kinds of events - when a file has been indexed, and when the whole directory has been indexed.

+Once indexing is complete, the user will have access to an implementation of the `IndexedDirectory` class, which represents an indexed, searchable directory, corresponding to the `Directory` that was passed in initially.

+The `IndexedDirectory` supports asynchronous and synchronous queries, which are currently always case-sensitive.
+In the case of asynchronous queries, developers pass in a `QueryMatchListener`.
+The `IndexedDirectory` will launch coroutines to query every one of the `IndexedFile` objects within it, and each coroutine will report its query results to the `QueryMatchListener` as soon as it has them.

 ## Testing